 A new watch-like design moves the Vivoactive 3 into new territory.
 The previous version, the Garmin Vivoactive HR, was rather square, but with a quality round design, the Vivoactive 3 is more attractive.

-The 3 also introduces Garmin Pay, the first Garmin device to let you pay with your watch, without needing your phone.
-Pay attention, because this feature is likely to define Garmin's future devices and you saw it here first.
+The 3 also offers Garmin Pay to let you pay with your watch, without needing your phone.

 Otherwise, Vivoactive 3 is more like a smartwatch than the Forerunner devices, offering touchscreen rather than button-only control.
 That might make it a little more lifestyle, but GPS, wrist-based heart rate and more sensors - like altitude and a compass - increase the information you'll collect.